divyanshuchoudhary2508-pixel/Whale-programming-lang/README.md

 Whale is built in two phases:
 1. **Frontend (Go)**: A hand-written recursive descent parser, lexer, and type-checker that produces a fully typed Abstract Syntax Tree (AST).
 2. **Backend**:
-   * The AST can be passed directly to the `interp` package for instant, dynamic execution.
+   * **Interpreter**: The AST can be passed directly to the `eval` package for instant, dynamic execution.
-   * Or, the AST is lowered into LLVM IR via the native `llvm` package, linked against `runtime.c`, and compiled into a standalone executable via Clang.
+   * **Transpiler**: The AST is transpiled into raw Go code, allowing it to hook directly into Go's incredibly fast runtime and garbage collector, giving it native-level performance.

-## 📜 License
+## 📄 License
 Whale is open-source software licensed under the MIT License.